TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 06:09:02 EDT 2014

 Austrian photographer and digital artist.
 Markus Wäger designed the following fonts in 1999: MXCascade, MXJemalCaps, MXJemalItalic, MXJemal, MXOnyx (a MICR font?).
 DWBeispiel A (1998) is a corporate font.
 He also created the free fonts Deck Type (2006, unicase) and Lindau (2003), a minimalist severe rounded sans family, apparently (to me, at least) based on German car license plates.
 See also here.
 Old URL.
 Dafont link.
 [Google] [More] ⦿

-Maryann Jiménez is a graphic designer in New York City.
+Maryann Jiménez is a graphic designer in New York City and North Bergen, NJ.
 She began her studies at Altos de Chavón School of Design and obtained a BFA in Communication Design at Parsons The New School, NYC.
 While living in New York City, she worked as Creative Coordinator for renowned British fashion label, Ben Sherman Clothing Inc. and currently is working freelance, specializing in Communication Design, Visual Identity, Branding, Print and Editorial.

 Match Fonts is the West Hollywood, CA-based foundry led by Michel Bujardet (b.
 Bordeaux, France, 1951), who is Mike Budge on alt.binaries.fonts.
 They make and sell interesting font paks.
 A particular favorite of mine is the Calligraphic Fonts Pack 2, which has the beautiful medieval-look face Rodolphe (2001), together with the Chancellerie family, the blackletter font SquareText, and a few Uncial fonts called Oncial.
 Free demos.
 Cursive Handwriting is a 6-font pak for teaching handwriting.
 Also offering a handwriting and signature font service.
 Among free offerings, check Le Blackmail (ransom font).
 Also, commercial fonts for these languages: Armenian, Bulgarian, Croatian, Czech, Estonian, Greek, Hawaian, International Phonetic (IPA), Hebrew, Hieroglyphs, Hungarian, Japanese, Latvian, Lithuanian, Macedonian, Marshallese, Polynesian, Polish, Romanian, Russian, Serbian, Slovak, Turkish, Ukrainian, Yiddish.